Learn more on chapped lips

 • Are there other conditions that may be contributing to your pain?

 A pelvic exam is also common in the diagnosis.
-During this procedure, your doctor will examine the outer and inner pelvic area for signs of:
+During this procedure, your doctor will examine the outer and inner pelvic areas for signs of:

-Initial exams may lead your doctor to order other tests, such as:
+Initial exams may lead your doctor to perform other tests, such as:

 Treatment of Chapped Lips

-Treatments depend on the cause but can include topical creams as well as avoidance of the irritant.
+Treatments depend on the cause, but they can include topical creams and avoidance of the irritant.

 When to visit a Doctor?